 Removing the spleen if it becomes injured during bariatric surgery

-The function of the spleen is debated, so many surgeons try to save the spleen.
+The function of the spleen is debated, so many weight loss surgeons try to save the spleen.
 However, sometimes it cannot be done with safety.
 The spleen is responsible for removing some items from the blood—especially certain forms of bacteria like the one that causes pneumonia.
-You can live very well without your spleen, but if your spleen is removed during surgery we recommend you have a vaccine for Pneumococcus and also for meningitis, if one is offered at your hospital.
+You can live very well without your spleen, but if your spleen is removed during weight loss surgery we recommend you have a vaccine for Pneumococcus and also for meningitis, if one is offered at your hospital.
 Typically, the vaccination should be at least six weeks after the spleen is removed.